IntelligentSystemsLabUTV/PX4-Autopilot/README.md

-# IntelligentSystemsLabUTV/PX4-Autopilot
+# dotX-Automation/PX4-Autopilot

 ## Abstract

-**This is a fork of [PX4/PX4-Autopilot](https://github.com/PX4/PX4-Autopilot/tree/main).** The purpose of this fork is to provide a working environment for internal projects of the Intelligent Systems Lab research group.
+**This is a fork of [PX4/PX4-Autopilot](https://github.com/PX4/PX4-Autopilot/tree/main).**

-The layout of this repository is based on the [Distributed Unified Architecture](https://github.com/IntelligentSystemsLabUTV/dua-template).
+The layout of this repository is based on the [Distributed Unified Architecture](https://github.com/dotX-Automation/dua-template).

 ### Cloning the repository